HL7/davinci-ecdx/input/pagecontent/background.md

 <div markdown='1' class="new-content">

-**The following content is to be considered draft content, because it has not yet undergone proper community review and HL7 balloting.**

 ### Workflow Overview

 FHIR offers numerous architectural approaches for sharing data between systems.
 The guide focuses on **three** FHIR transaction approaches for requesting information: